 Contact a skilled criminal defense lawyer as soon as possible if you are facing credit card fraud charges.
 Your freedom and future could be at stake if the judge finds you guilty of the crime.

-At The Law Office of Brett H. Pritchard, our attorneys are committed to fighting for your best interests to help you choose the best defense strategy in your particular case and get the charges dismissed or reduced.
-Call 254-501-4040 for a free case review.
+At the Law Office of Brett H. Pritchard, our attorneys are committed to fighting for your best interests to help you choose the best defense strategy in your particular case and get the charges dismissed or reduced.
+Contact us online or call us at (254) 781-4222 for a FREE case review.